YichengDWu/MoYe.jl/docs/src/manual/datamovement/gs.md

 # Copy Kernel Tutorial

-This tutorial illustrates the process copying data between global memory and shared memory using `Moye`.
+This tutorial illustrates the process copying data between global memory and shared memory using `MoYe`.

 The copy kernel first asynchronously copies data from the global memory to the shared memory and subsequently validates the correctness of the operation by copying the data back from the shared memory to the global memory.